Treaty of Paris (1763): Effects on French Canada

 The article permitted unrestrained emigration for 18 months from Canada.
 However, passage on British ships was expensive.
 A total of 1,600 people left New France by that clause, but only 270 of them were French Canadians.
 Some claim that there was a deliberate British policy to limit emigration to avoid strengthening other French colonies.

-Article IV of the treaty allowed Roman Catholicism to be practiced in Canada.
-George III agreed to allow Catholicism within the laws of Great Britain, which included various Test Acts to prevent governmental, judicial and bureaucratic appointments from going to Roman Catholics.
+Article IV of the treaty allowed Catholicism to be practiced in Canada.
+King George III agreed to allow Catholicism within the laws of Great Britain, which included various Test Acts to prevent governmental, judicial and bureaucratic appointments from going to Roman Catholics.
 They were believed to be agents of the Jacobite pretenders to the throne, who normally resided in France and were supported by its government.
 The Test Acts were somewhat relaxed in Quebec, but top positions such as governorships were still held by Anglicans.

 Article IV has also been cited as the basis for Quebec's unique legal code that differs from the rest of Canada.
 There was a general constitutional principle in the United Kingdom allowing colonies taken through conquest to continue their laws.
 That was limited by royal prerogative, which allowed the monarch to change the accepted laws in a conquered colony later.
 However, the treaty eliminated that power because of a different constitutional principle, which considered the terms of a treaty to be paramount.
 In practice, Roman Catholics were allowed to become jurors in inferior courts in Quebec and to argue based on principles of French law.
 However, the judge was British, and his opinion on French law could be limited or hostile.
 If the case was appealed to a superior court, neither French law nor Roman Catholic jurors were allowed.

 Many French residents of what are now the Maritime Provinces of Canada were deported during the Great Expulsion of the Acadians (1755–1763).
 After signing the peace treaty guaranteed some rights to Roman Catholics, some Acadians returned to Canada.
 However, they were no longer welcome in the British colony of Nova Scotia.
 They were forced into New Brunswick, which became a bilingual province as a result of that relocation.

 Britain now owned much land that France had owned, and the French people of Quebec felt greatly betrayed by the French concession.
 The commander-in-chief of the British, Jeffrey Amherst noted, "Many of the Canadians consider their Colony to be of utmost consequence to France & cannot be convinced ... that their Country has been conceded to Great Britain."